beguira86/smartcart/README.md

 ###Edible (any food in your pantry)
-To create a new edible - Send a post request to "/house" with the params: item, quantity, preferred and category
+To create a new edible - Send a post request to "/house" with the params: title, brand, quantity, preferred and category.
+Also, you can set whether or not the item is a necessity, and that takes a boolean.

 To edit an edible -
 1st Send a get request to "/edible/:id/edit".
-You will get back json with the item's title, brand, quantity, prefered, category and whether or not it's a necessity.
+You will get back json with the item's title, brand, quantity, preferred, category and whether or not it's a necessity.
 You'll also receive the house_id.
 2nd Send a post request to "/edible/:id/edit" with the same params that you just receieved.

 ###Groceries (any food on your list)